 If you are denied participation for any reason, and there is no resolution, we will return your deposit in full.

 Cancellations must be made in writing and sent via email.
 Cancellations made at least 120 days before trip departure date, receive a 100% refund, less the deposit.
-Cancellations made at least 90 days before trip departure date, receive a 75% refund, less the deposit.
 Cancellations made at least 60 days before trip departure date, receive a 50% refund, less the deposit.
-Cancellations made at least 30 days before trip departure date, receive a 25% refund, less the deposit.
-There are no refunds for cancellations made less than 30 days before trip departure date, or after the trip has begun.
+There are no refunds for cancellations made less than 60 days before trip departure date, or after the trip has begun.
 Due to the nature of operating in remote areas, MB Guiding reserves the right to reschedule any trip if environmental conditions are deemed unsafe.
 MB Guiding will make every effort to offer acceptable alternatives.
 Deposits and non-refunded amounts will be combined and held as a lifetime deposit by MB Guiding.
 Lifetime deposits may be applied towards any future trip with MB Guiding.
 Lifetime deposits are transferable to other guests.
 Trip cancellation insurance is recommended.

 Mike has Commercial Park Use Permits for BC Parks Strathcona and Cape Scott since 2011.
 A new addition in 2016 is a Parks Canada Business Licence for the West Coast Trail and Long Beach Units of Pacific Rim National Park Reserve.
 Through the ACMG, Mike has access to ACMG Park Permits for Banff, Glacier, Kootenay, Jasper, Revelstoke, Waterton, and Yoho National Parks.
 He also has special permission to guide the Nootka Trail, which is on BC Crown land.